SAP/luigi/docs/luigi-container-api.md

 ### sendCustomMessage

-Send a custom message to the microfronted
+Send a custom message to the microfronted.

 #### Parameters